Baaaaam/FCCI/LEXICON.md

-## Hypothesis
+## Design of experiment

-Hypothesis of scenario define the space range for input parameter.
+Design Of Experiment is the range of variation for Input variables and parameters

 ## Output